VegaDeftwing/OpGuidesHugoSrc/content/posts/Chains.md

 I know that may sound weird, but, if it wen't already obvious, it isn't my *legal* name. (yet.)

-Despite my best efforts, my parent's still call me by my 'old' name.
+Despite my best efforts, my parents still call me by my 'old' name.
 I'm hesitant to call it a dead name, as I'm not trans.
 I don't think it's the same or that it's fair to claim that it is.

 My old name, ▒▒▒▒▒▒▒▒▒, is a chain.